menu icon

 Instructions

-• Boil potatoes: To make the filling start by boiling the potatoes in salted water.
-Drain well and mash until smooth.
+• Boil potatoes: Peel, halve or quarter the potatoes and boil in salted water.
+Drain well and mash until smooth and creamy.
 Set aside to cool.

-• Fry onion: In the meantime heat 1 tablespoon of oil and fry the onion over a low/medium heat for about 5 minutes until softened stirring often.
-Stir in the plant spread and remove from the heat.
-Set aside.
+• Fry onion: In the meantime heat 1 tablespoon of oil and 2 teaspoons of butter, add the onion and cook gently over a low/medium heat for about 5 minutes until softened and translucent, stirring often.
+Do not brown the onion.
+Remove from the heat and add to the potatoes.

-• Mash tofu: Place tofu pieces in a shallow bowl and mash thoroughly until crumbly using a potato masher.
-Add the vinegar, Worcestershire sauce, onion granules, salt, and pepper to taste.
-Mash to combine.
+• Mash tofu: Place tofu in a shallow bowl and mash thoroughly until crumbly using a potato masher.

-• Roll out dough: Divide the dough into 2 parts (easier to work with) and roll out one part (keeping the other covered) on top of a lightly floured surface very thinly, until about 2mm thick.
-(Dust with a little more flour if the dough is sticking to the rolling pin).
-Using a cookie cutter or the rim of a glass with a diameter of about 7cm/2.7in cut out rounds (gather up excess dough and add to the other dough part). .
+• Roll out dough: Divide the dough into 2 parts (easier to work with) and roll out one part (keeping the other covered) on top of a lightly floured surface to a thickness of about 2mm (quite thinly).
+If the dough becomes sticky as you roll sprinkle with a little flour and spread over the surface using the palm of your hand then turn it over (you can do this 2-3 times) and continue rolling.
+Using a cookie cutter or the rim of a glass with a diameter of about 7cm/3in cut out rounds (gather the dough scraps and add to the remaining dough).

-• Boil pierogi: When the water starts to boil carefully place the pierogi in the pot one by one (15-20 per batch).
-Stir gently (but quickly) with a wooden spoon.
-Once all the pierogi have come up to the top cook gently for about 4 more minutes.
+• Boil pierogi: When the water starts to boil carefully place the pierogi in the pot one by one (10-12 per batch).
+Stir gently with a wooden spoon.
+Once all the pierogi have come up to the top and the water starts boiling too rapidly lower the heat and simmer for about 4 more minutes.
+Stir throughout as needed to prevent the pierogi sticking to the bottom of the pot and each other.

 • Serve: Remove from the heat and using a slotted spoon lift the pierogi out of the pot and place in a single layer on top of a lightly greased plate.
-Either serve immediately or fry as per serving suggestions below.
+Drizzle with a little butter and either serve immediately or cover while you make the next batch.

 Notes

-• The potatoes: It is important to mash the potatoes while still hot to ensure the mixture is perfectly smooth.
+• Potatoes: Mash the potatoes while still hot to ensure the mixture is smooth and creamy.

-• Seasoning: Once you’ve combined all the filling ingredients it is important to taste the mixture and adjust the seasoning as needed (the recommended amount may not be enough).
+• Seasoning: Once you've combined all the filling ingredients it is important to taste the mixture and adjust the seasoning as needed.

-• Pierogi size: My pierogi are quite small but you can use a cookie cutter or glass that’s a little larger (ex.
-8cm diameter) and make large pierogis if you prefer.
-Though keep in mind there will be less of them.
+• Pierogi size: My vegan pierogi dumplings are on the smallish side but you can use a cookie cutter or glass that's a little larger (ex.
+8cm diameter) and make large pierogi if you prefer.
+But keep in mind there will be less of them.

 Nutrition